Team-Resurgent/RXDK-Demo/README.md

-# RXDK Demo – Xbox RGB / Visual Test App
+# RXDK Demo – Visual Test App

 A lightweight RXDK-based demo application for the original Xbox, focused on rendering visuals and testing input-driven UI logic without relying on the